MartinThoma/MartinThoma.github.io/_posts/2011-09-21-converting-files-with-linux.md

 - PDF
 featured_image: 2011/09/Gnome-Terminal.png
 ---
-The following tipps work under a Linux terminal and were tested with Ubuntu 10.04 LTS.
+The following tips work under a Linux terminal and were tested with Ubuntu 10.04 LTS.

 I guess they will also work with other systems, as the programs are available for them.